-- Familiar icons.
-Instagram has included icons that may be seen in a variety of apps.
-It improved the usability of an app so that even new customers who open it for the first time understand how to use it and what each piece represents.
+- Familiar Icons: Instagram has included icons that may be seen in a variety of apps.
+It improved the usability of the app so that even new customers who open it for the first time understand how to use it and what each piece represents.

 The retention rate of Instagram increased from 30% to 42% after redesigning the app.